 An Ice Problem

-This article originally appeared in the May/June 2010
+A version of this article appears in the May/June 2010

 issue of Home Energy Magazine.